pslucas0212/AWS-Cloud-Practioner-Class-Module-05/README.md

 ### Comparing Amazon EBS and Amazon S3

+EBS
+- 16 TiB
+- Survive EC2 Instance termination
+- SSDsby default
+- HDD Option

+S3
+- unlimited storage
+- Maximum Option size5TB size
+- WORM
+- 99.9999999%

+Use Case 1 - Photo analysis website.
+Customers upload pictures to determine animal
+- S3 is the best solution - Web enabled, Regonally distributred (no need to worry about backup strategy).
+- Less exapnesive then EBS, no EC2 instances needed

+Use Case 2 - 80 GB video that needs to be edited.
+- S3 great for documents and video files that are consumed as a complete ojbect.
+When you change a doc, the whole doc is updated
+- EBS only updates blocks where bits are changed
+- EBS is best choice

+If you use complete objects with few changes, S3 is best.
+If you do complex data updates then EBS is the best choice

 #### Transcript
 AWS Cloud Practitioners, welcome to the clash of the storage class!
 In the block storage corner, weighing in at sizes up to 16 tebibytes each, with a unique ability to survive the termination of their Amazon EC2 instances, they are solid state, they are spinning platters, they are Amazon Elastic Block Storage!